 Lorena R. Valencia

 Her MFA thesis film Cuanacaquilitl (Dandelion, 2022) received the Best Short Film Award at the 16 Days 16 Films Film Festival, an Honorable Mention at the Highland Park Independent Film Festival, and the National Board of Review Student Award.
-Cuanacaquilitl is Official Selection in several international film festivals, including the Morelia International Film Festival, the Atlanta Film Festival, the Human Rights Arts & Film Festival, the New York Latino Film Festival, and the NewFilmmakers Los Angeles Film Festival.
-Lorena is a member of the New York Women in Film and TV organization (NYWIFT) and was a nominee for the 2021 BAFTA-NY Jeff Hunter Charitable Trust award.
-She was also part of the Emerging Content Creators Workshop at the NALIP Media Summit 2022.
+Cuanacaquilitl is an Official Selection in several international film festivals, including the Morelia International Film Festival, the Atlanta Film Festival, the New York Latino Film Festival, the NewFilmmakers Los Angeles Film Festival and the Hola Mexico Film Festivall.

 Back to Top